shepmaster/rfcs/text/0000-gen-fn.md

 ```

 Iterators created with `gen` return `None` once they `return` (implicitly at the end of the scope or explicitly with `return`).
-See [#unresolved-questions] for whether `gen` iterators are fused or may behave strangely after having returned `None` once.
+See [the unresolved questions][#unresolved-questions] for whether `gen` iterators are fused or may behave strangely after having returned `None` once.
 Under no circumstances will it be undefined behavior if `next` is invoked again after having gotten a `None`.

 # Guide-level explanation